FlorianLudwig/pdk8s/README.md

 ## Intro

-The format of `pdk8s` charts is simular to helm charts, just that they are python instead of yaml.
-Your "python chart" must define the following variables:
+The format of `pdk8s` charts is similar to helm charts, just that they are python instead of yaml.
+Your “python chart" must define the following variables:

  * `name`: Name of your chart
  * `chart_version`: This is the chart version.
 This version number should be incremented each time you make changes to the chart and its templates, including the app version.
 Versions are expected to follow [Semantic Versioning](https://semver.org/).
  * `app_version`: This is the version number of the application being deployed.
 This version number should be incremented each time you make changes to the application.
 Versions are not expected to follow Semantic Versioning.
 They should reflect the version the application is using.
  * `chart`: Your chart.
-A list or `pdk8s.k8s.Chart` (or actually any iterable python object) of k8s ressources.
+A list or `pdk8s.k8s.Chart` (or actually any iterable python object) of k8s resources.

 If you had a déjà vu while reading - that is because the description for `chart_version` and `app_version` are copied straight from Helm ;)